 As described under "Discussion Regarding Summary Compensation Table and Grants of Plan-Based Awards Table," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
-Foran, Lancaster, Hairford and Robinson and an independent contractor agreement with Mr. Nicklin and his consulting company.
+Foran, Hairford and Lancaster and an independent contractor agreement with Mr. Nicklin and his consulting company.
+In addition, on March 13, 2014, we entered into an employment agreement with Mr. London.
+The principal difference in Mr. London's employment agreement as compared to the employment agreement of Messrs.
+Foran, Hairford and Lancaster is that Mr. London's agreement does not include a "modified single trigger" that would have allowed him to receive a "change in control" payment if he terminated his agreement without "good reason" within 30 days prior to or 12 months after a change in control.
 Pursuant to the terms of the employment agreements and independent contractor agreement, we may be required to make certain payments to one or more of our Named Executive Officers upon the occurrence of certain events resulting in such Named Executive Officer's termination.
-For a detailed description of the events that may trigger such payments, see "Compensation Discussion and Analysis-Termination of Employment Agreements and Independent Contractor Agreement-Employment Agreements and Independent Contractor Agreement."
+For a detailed description of the events that may trigger such payments, see "- Compensation Discussion and Analysis - Termination of Employment Arrangements and Independent Contractor Agreement - Employment Agreements and Independent Contractor Agreement."